oasis-tcs/csaf/extension/README.md

 - Extensions addressing organizational processes or internal workflows not tied to advisory content,
 - Extensions that contain data regarding the geographical location of vendors.

-**Limit scope to a single location.** An extension is limited to one specific location in the CSAF schema.
+**Limit scope to a single location.** An extension is limited to one defined location in the CSAF schema.
 This constraint keeps extensions predictable and straightforward to implement.
-Extensions that can apply to a single vulnerability or the whole CSAF document are allowed to appear in both locations.
+As an exception, an extension that is meaningful both for a single vulnerability and for the whole CSAF document MAY be defined for both of those locations.

 ### Documentation and Implementation